 Every meta-analysis rests on an implicit assumption: that no single study is so dominant that removing it would overturn the conclusions.
 Leave-one-out sensitivity analysis tests that assumption directly.
 By systematically omitting one study at a time and re-estimating the pooled effect, you produce a clear picture of how much each study drives your result.
+This procedure is one of the most requested sensitivity checks in peer review, and reviewers for journals indexed in PubMed, Cochrane, and PROSPERO routinely expect to see it reported.

 When the pooled effect stays stable across all iterations, your conclusion is robust.
 When one omission shifts the estimate dramatically, you have an influential study that demands explanation.
+This guide walks through every aspect of leave-one-out analysis, from visual interpretation to advanced influence diagnostics, with a worked example you can replicate using our free robustness check tool or the metafor package in R.

 What Makes a Study Influential